NomicFoundation/hardhat/docs/guides/scripts.md

 These scripts must be run through Hardhat: `npx hardhat run script.js`.

-This makes it easy to port scripts that were developed for other tools that inject variables into the global state.
+This makes it easy to port scripts that were developed for other tools and that inject variables into the global state.

 ## Standalone scripts: using Hardhat as a library